xiebaochun/cocos-docs/manual/framework/native/getting-started/v3.0/how-to-run-cpp-tests-on-win32/en.md

 Open *cmd* and change current path to the bin path, and input the cmd "cocos -h", if it outputs the help message, congratuation, you have added the right path in the environment variables.
 We can create a project by using *cocos2d-console* commands now.

-Type "cocos new -h", and you will get the following result :
+Type "cocos new -h", and you will get the following results :

 ![](res/4.png)